 Leveling legs near each front corner of the refrigerator are adjustable.
 They firmly position the refrigerator and prevent it from opening when the doors are closed.
-They should be set so the front is raised just enough that the doors close easily when legs enable you to move the refrigerator away from the wall for cleaning.
+They should be set so the front is raised just enough that the doors close easily when opened about halfway Turn the leveling legs clockwise to raise the refrigerator, counterclockwise to lower it legs enable you to move the refrigerator away from the wall for cleaning.
 Turn the legs counterclockwise until the weight of the refrigerator is transferred from the legs to the rollers.
 After rolling the refrigerator back into place, turn the legs clockwise until the legs again support the refrigerator.